20 Best Accounts Receivable Automation Software Shortlist

 - AR intelligence & reporting: AR automation software should ideally also provide detailed reporting and AR intelligence data to help managers oversee the process, track long-term trends, and access real-time snapshots of receivables.

-- Disputes, deductions, & collections management: Dispute resolution, collections, and deductions are an inevitable part of managing receivables.
+- Disputes, deductions, & collections management: Dispute resolution, debt collections, and deductions are an inevitable part of managing receivables.
 A good AR automation software will help to automate certain elements of this process, helping to reduce hands-on time requirements and ideally helping maintain better relationships with customers.

 Usability

 The usability of internal tools is vital.
 A solution won’t actually save your team time if they can’t figure out how to use it effectively.
 Some legacy AR systems are notoriously difficult to use for new users, so I focused on tools with intuitive UIs and good ratings for usability.
-Fortunately, AR automation tools generally require less ongoing maintenance once workflows have been established and the solution is fully integrated and deployed with existing systems.

 Integrations